Cost of Setting Up a Company in Vietnam

 6. Hidden Costs Foreign SMEs Often Overlook

-- Delays due to procedural sequencing
+- Delays due to incorrect procedural sequencing between the IRC and ERC

-- Permit renewals and conditional licensing
+- Permit renewals and conditional licensing adjustments

 7. Capital Planning Reality Check